Hartlepool Electric Tramways

 Hartlepool Electric Tramways Tram No 12

-A poor quality photo, but one which shows Tramcar No 12 (delivered new in 1899) at the temporary Sydenham Rd terminus on the Foggy Furze line — photo undated, but believed to have been taken in 1902, i.e., in HETCo days.
+A poor quality photograph, but one which shows Tramcar No 12 (delivered new in 1899) at the temporary Sydenham Road terminus on the Foggy Furze line — photo undated, but believed to have been taken in 1902, i.e., in HETCo days.
 Whilst the conductor is wearing a single-breasted jacket and a kepi-style cap, the motorman has a double-breasted jacket, and possibly also a kepi-style cap.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Jarrow and District Electric Tramways cap badge